Esther Rantzen: Personal life

+Health

 In January 2023, Rantzen announced that she had been diagnosed with lung cancer.
 In a statement, Rantzen said, "In the last few weeks I have discovered that I am suffering from lung cancer which has now spread.
 At the moment I am undergoing various tests, to assess the best treatment ...
 I have decided not to keep this secret anymore because I find it difficult to skulk around various hospitals wearing an unconvincing disguise, and because I would rather you heard the facts from me. ...
 As I am sure you will understand, while I am awaiting the results of the tests, I am unable to answer questions.
 Thanks to the extraordinary skills of the medical profession there are wonderful new treatments, so I am remaining optimistic."

 In May 2023, Rantzen announced that her lung cancer had reached stage IV and that she was on a new form of medication.
 In December 2023, in an article in The Times, she reflected on her mortality.
-On 19 December, she said that she had joined the Dignitas assisted dying clinic in Switzerland.
+On 19 December 2023, she said that she had joined the Dignitas assisted dying clinic in Switzerland.
+On 2 February 2026, it was announced "that a drug she has been taking since 2024 has stopped working", stating "I'm definitely not going to live long enough to see the assisted dying bill become law".

 She lives in the New Forest, Hampshire.